MicrosoftDocs/well-architected/well-architected/saas/compute.md

 ---
 title: Compute for SaaS Workloads on Azure
-description: Learn about choosing a compute hosting model, operational aspects, and how to optimize technology options to help you meet service-level agreements and objectives.
+description: Learn about choosing a compute hosting model, its operational aspects, and how to optimize technology options to help you meet service-level agreements and objectives.
 author: paolosalvatori
 ms.author: prwilk
 ms.date: 11/01/2024